light5551/docs-opmanual_autolab/book/opmanual_autolab/15_autolab_minimal_requirements/40_autolab_map_editor.md

 ## How to add an object to the map

-You can add any object from left menu.
-Except first two block, which describe type of tile.
+You can add any object(s) from left menu except the first two blocks, "Road tiles" and "Fill tiles", which describe the types of tiles.
-For adding object you should do double click object.
+For adding an object, you should double click the object in the left menu.
 <div figure-id="fig:editor3" figure-caption="add object to map">
   <img src="images/add_stop.png" style='width: 25em; height:auto'/>
 </div>

-For editing attributes of object you should do right click of object and change attributes in opened window.
-Window for editing object:
+For editing attributes of an object you should do right click of the object and edit its attributes in the opened window.
+The window should look like:
 <div figure-id="fig:editor4" figure-caption="change attribute of obj">
   <img src="images/edit_attr.png" style='width: 25em; height:auto'/>
 </div>

-For editing tiles, you should activate brush mode(see Fig.5).
-After that, you can choose type of tile in left menu.
-After that, a should select tiles.
+For editing tiles, you should activate the brush mode (see Fig.5).
+After that, you should choose the type of tiles in left menu.
+Then, one could select/brush the grids to apply the selected tile type.
 <div figure-id="fig:editor5" figure-caption="change tile">
   <img src="images/change_tile.png" style='width: 25em; height:auto'/>
 </div>